NCIOCPL/ebms/README.md

 ```

 Commit the updated `composer.*` files.
 When other developers pull down
-to those files, they should run
+those files, they should run

 ```bash
 composer install